flyingunicorn222/1broker-client/README.md

 ````

-Most methods from the API V2 have been implemented
+All methods from API V2 have been implemented

 ````javascript